 Dr Doug Borwick

-All of the efforts in area like sales, fundraising, education, and engagement–all the ways we interact with the public–depend on trusting relationships for success.
-They need to be interconnected.
+Sales, fundraising, education, and engagement–all the ways we interact with the public–depend on trusting relationships for success.
 Each of these brings skills to the table; each has much to learn from the others.
-For long-term sustainability they must work together, sharing insights, techniques, and even resources for the common goal of building the relationships that are essential to survival.
+For long-term sustainability they must work together, sharing insights, techniques, and even resources.

 Community engagement is so important to the long-term viability of arts organisations and to the well-being of the communities they serve.
 We need to be indispensable to our communities.
 Being intentional about the engagement process is essential.
 Haphazard or poorly implemented projects can be abysmally counterproductive.
 We need to engage at a level beyond the traditional methods.
 Doing engagement well requires preparation and planning before the organisation inflicts itself upon a community; and the partnering process that results must be thought through and maintained in ways that are respectful of and beneficial to all involved.